Loading Events

 Course Details

-In this 16 hour arc flash hazard analysis training class, Jim Phillips, P.E., takes you through the 2018 edition of the IEEE 1584.
-Jim discusses the changes, walks you through the calculations with his calculation worksheets and how the 2018 edition is is used in arc flash studies.
-You will see calculation details and be able to evaluate the differences between the 2002 edition and the 2018 edition as well as differences when changing parameters such as electrode configurations and enclosure sizes.
+In this 16 hour arc flash hazard analysis training class, Jim Phillips, P.E., takes you through the IEEE 1584 Standard.
+Jim walks you through the calculations with his calculation worksheets and how standard is is used in arc flash studies.
+You will see calculation details and be able to evaluate the differences when changing parameters such as electrode configurations and enclosure sizes.

 • Five different electrode configurations to enable more detailed modeling